James Craig and Louis Giles’ new film “Code Is Law” examines infamous crypto hacks and the moral reckoning used by the perpetrators.

 Aaron Brogan

-Aaron Brogan founded Brogan Law, a law firm that focuses on cryptocurrency and novel financial products.
-Before founding Brogan Law, Aaron was an attorney with the same focus at the international law firms McDermott Will and Emery and Weil, Gotshal and Manges.
-Aaron is a graduate of Harvard Law School and the University of Chicago.
+Aaron Brogan is a former writer at Cointelegraph.
+He is the founder of Brogan Law, a firm specializing in digital assets and novel financial products.
+Previously, he served as an attorney at the international law firms McDermott Will & Emery and Weil, Gotshal & Manges, and he is a graduate of Harvard Law School and the University of Chicago.

 - Analysis